microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/customize-components/cache.md

 # Microsoft Graph Toolkit caching

 The Microsoft Graph Toolkit supports caching of select Microsoft Graph API calls.
-Currently, calls to the users, person, contact, and photo endpoints are cached by default in three IndexedDB stores.
+Calls are being cached per entity, eg. people, contact, photo.
+This allows one component to retrieve the data and other components to reuse it without calling Microsoft Graph.

+> [!TIP]
+> For more information about which entities are cached by each component, see the component's documentation.

+The data for each entity is stored in a separate IndexedDB.
 You can view the cache on the developer panel.
 On the **Application** tab, in the **Storage** pane, go to the **IndexedDB** tab.

 ![devtools indexedDB](../images/indexedDBpanel.png)